Child custody and parenting

 Regardless of whether parties refer to child custody arrangements; care arrangements; or residence it is important that all arrangements which relate to the children are in the children’s best interests.
 This includes who they spend time with and who they live with as well as practical matters such as how the child will go from living with/spending time with one person to living with/spending time with the other person (commonly known as ‘changeover’ or ‘handover’).

-The law says that in making decisions about what is in the best interests of the child it is important that the child has a meaningful and significant relationship with both parents, but also (and so long as) the children is protected from harm (See Part VII of the Family Law Act 1975).
+The law says that in making decisions about what is in the best interests of the child it is important that the child has a meaningful and significant relationship with both parents, but also (and so long as) the child is protected from harm.

 There are a number of factors which inform this decision (see Section 60CC of the Family Law Act 1975).